Compare Business Water Prices

 If your current supplier decided to exit the commercial market and you didn’t switch suppliers, your supply will have been allocated by the central market agency however you will not be in contract.

 Based on the Scottish market, it takes on average around 28 days.
 This is dependent on how many sites you have.
-We can keep your water details on file, then we will call to let know when you can change suppliers and which tariff will offer you the best savings.
+We can keep your water details on file, then we will call to let know when you can change water suppliers and which tariff will offer you the best savings.

 New companies have entered the market, many of these have a utilities background.
 We have found that some energy suppliers will be adding water to their list of services and others will be teaming up with regional water companies.
 Some regional water companies will start to operate on a national basis and some have chosen to withdraw completely - leaving those with contracts having to change water supplier immediately.